jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 In this mode, absolutely nothing will be blocked by HTTPSB.
 A bit useless, but then, this allows a user to see completely what a web page does when no blockers are used, or if you have another blocker extension  installed, to see what is **not** blocked by the other extension.

 It also allows a user to see the behind-the-scene connections made by the browser or other installed extensions (except of course those net requests not going through the `chrome.webRequest` API).

+If ever you choose to make this mode your starting point for using HTTPSB, at any time you can blacklist anything you want by a simple click in the matrix.